chaselikethebank/mega-blaag/docs/marketing/momentMomentum.md

 # MomentMomentum

-This marketing framework is structured around a time-based system, guiding you through the stages of your campaigns launch.
+This marketing framework is structured around a time-based system, guiding you through the stages of your campaign's launch.
+With the four phases of the mementMomentum frakemwork you can adequetly tell the story of the work through time.

-## 1. Before _the thing_
+## 1. Before _the thing_: Pre Phase
 - **Objective:** Generate anticipation and curiosity among your audience.
 :::tip Activities
   - Tease the upcoming product or offering through sneak peeks, teaser trailers, or cryptic messages.